em-cc/em-cc.github.io/_omniwidgets/teams-2019.md

 ---
-title: 'EMCC 2019'
+title: 'EMCC 2022'
 layout: md-page
 bodyClass: page-dayinfo
 ---

 There was no EMCC in 2020.
+And the 2021 was an open-house style event.
-The previous event was in 2019.
+The last official event was in 2019.
 We had 28 fabulous teams participating that year.
 For information on how to enroll please refer to the [Registration page]({{ site.baseurl }}{% link registration.md %})